Nordic American Churches Project Team

-Emily conducted site visits, assisted with the New Dollars/New Partners training for participating churches, oversaw the project video, and co-managed the grants for church restoration and repair.
-She will manage Phase 2 of the project beginning in November, 2019.
+Emily conducted site visits, assisted with the New Dollars/New Partners training for participating churches, oversaw the project video, and co-managed the grants for church restoration and repair in Phase 1 and is managing Phase 2.
 Prior to joining Partners in early 2017, Emily assisted with the donor database and collaborated on published materials for the Development Office at Calvin Theological Seminary.
 She previously held internships with the Preservation Alliance of Minnesota, where she worked on public policy projects, and with the State Historical Society of North Dakota, where she worked as a site interpreter and developed interpretation materials.
 Emily holds a Master’s degree in Public History: Historic Preservation from Southeast Missouri State University, as well as a Master of Theological Studies and a Master of Theology in Old Testament from Calvin Theological Seminary.

 Laurie Kay Sommers